BASIC INSURANCE Q&A’S

 - Ending Employment with Ōnin – if you are out of an assignment for more than 13 weeks, your insurance coverage will be cancelled.
 We will be able to start a new policy for you on your first pay period 30 days after you begin working with Ōnin again.

 Previously, under the Affordable Care Act, all US citizens were required to have qualifying healthcare coverage.
 If you did not have coverage, you could be penalized with fines.
-Our insurance plans are designed to meet these requirements.
-In 2019, the federal individual penalty will no longer be fined when you file taxes in 2020.
-In other words, in 2019, you will not be required by federal the government to have health insurance.
-Some states may still have their own penalties, so check what your state requires.
+While there is no longer a federal tax penalty, some states may have their own penalties.
+It’s best to understand your state’s requirements.

 The prescription coverage will vary based on the type of medicine you take and the plan you choose.
 Under the Teammate/Medical MEC Plan, generic prescriptions are $5.00.
 Under the Bronze Plan, generic prescriptions are $15.00.
 All prices are based on a 30-day prescription.
 For specific questions about other medications, please call the Advocate line at 833-751-1096.